Albert-Gil/LH2Ship/README.md

 This repository contains the **MATLAB/Simulink models and data** developed for a feasibility study of a **zero-emission cruise ship powered by a Hydrogen Tri-Generation System**.

 > [!IMPORTANT]
-> **Publication Status:** The associated journal paper and MSc thesis are currently **pending publication**.
-A link to the official publication and recommended citation will be added here as soon as they are available.
+> **Publication Status:** The associated journal paper is currently **pending publication**.
+A link to the official publication and recommended citation will be added here as soon as it is available.

 ---